bbroklyn/Map-Searcher-Discord/README.md

 # Future updates:
-- We are about to re-write some commands, make better code optimization and make new commands.
+- We are about to re-write some command, maybe add some new commands, make better code optimization and put map size after game detection in `/maplink`